bwsw/sj-platform/SJDocs/source/SJ_Engines.rst

 Via T-streams the message is sent further in the pipeline to the next stage of processing (to a Regular/Batch module).

+.. tip:: The engine utilizes methods provided by its module.
+The description of the methods you can find at the :ref:`input-module` section.

 .. _Regular_Streaming_Engine: